Ancient Roman technology: Animal power

 The primary usage of animal power was for transportation.
 Several species of animals were used for differing tasks.
-Oxen are strong creatures that do not require the finest pasture.
 Being strong and cheap to maintain, oxen were used to farm and transport large masses of goods.
-A disadvantage to using oxen is that they are slow.
-If speed was desired, horses were called upon.
+If speed was desired, horses were utilized.
 The main environment which called for speed was the battlefield, with horses being used in the cavalry and scouting parties.
 For carriages carrying passengers or light materials donkeys or mules were generally used, as they were faster than oxen and cheaper on fodder than horses.
 Other than being used as a means of transportation, animals were also employed in the operation of rotary mills.

 Beyond the confines of the land, a schematic for a ship propelled by animals has been discovered.
-The work known as Anonymus De rebus bellicis describes a ship powered by oxen.
-Wherein oxen are attached to a rotary, moving in a circle on a deck floor, spinning two paddle wheels, one on either side of the ship.
+The work known as De rebus bellicis describes a ship powered by oxen.
+In this design oxen are attached to a rotary, moving in a circle on a deck floor, spinning two paddle wheels, one on either side of the ship.
 The likelihood that such a ship was ever built is low, due to the impracticality of controlling animals on a watercraft.

 Water power

 Power from water was generated through the use of a water wheel.
 A water wheel had two general designs: the undershot and the overshot.
-The undershot water wheel generated power from the natural flow of a running water source pushing upon the wheel’s submerged paddles.
+The undershot water wheel generated power from the natural flow of a running water source pushing upon the wheel's submerged paddles.
 The overshot water wheel generated power by having water flow over its buckets from above.
 This was usually achieved by building an aqueduct above the wheel.
 Although it is possible to make the overshot water wheel 70 percent more efficient than the undershot, the undershot was generally the preferred water wheel.
-The reason being, the economic cost to building an aqueduct was too high for the mild benefit of having the water wheel turn faster.
-The primary purpose of water wheels were to generate power for milling operations and to raise water above a system’s natural height.
-Evidence also exists that water wheels were used to power the operation of saws, though only scant descriptions of such devices remain.
+The reason being the economic cost of building an aqueduct was too high for the mild benefit of having the water wheel turn faster.
+The primary purpose of water wheels was to generate power for milling operations and to raise water above a system's natural height.
+Evidence also exists that water wheels were used to power saws, though only scant descriptions of such devices remain.

 Wind power

 Wind power was used in the operation of watercraft, through the use of sails.
-Windmills do not appear to have been created in Ancient times.
+Windmills do not appear to have been created in ancient times.